Constraints on the dark photon from parity violation and the $W$ mass: Results

 where $G_F = 1.1663787 \times 10^{-5}\ {\rm GeV}^{-2}$ is the Fermi constant, and

 Using $m_H = 125.14\ {\rm GeV}$ and $m_t = 172.89\ {\rm GeV}$, we derive $\Delta r = 0.03677$.
 Then Eq.~(\ref{eq:m_W}) implies $m_{\bar Z} = 91.2326 \pm 0.0076\ {\rm GeV}$.

-In Fig.~\ref{fig:best-epsilon}, we also show the region of dark photon parameters (green band) which are required to shift $m_{\bar Z}$ to the physical value $m_Z = 91.1875 \pm 0.0021\ {\rm GeV}$ through Eq.~(\ref{eq:m_Z_AD}).
+In Fig.~\ref{fig:best-epsilon-PDG}, we also show the region of dark photon parameters (green band) which are required to shift $m_{\bar Z}$ to the physical value $m_Z = 91.1875 \pm 0.0021\ {\rm GeV}$ through Eq.~(\ref{eq:m_Z_AD}).
+Similar results were obtained by calculating the oblique parameters $S$, $T$ and $U$ in the dark photon framework~\cite{Zeng:2022lkk, Cheng:2022aau}.

 Both the PV fit and the W-boson anomaly favor a heavy dark photon with mass above $m_Z$.
-While $m_Z < m_{A_D} < 100\ {\rm GeV}$ seems to be the most promising region to simultaneously describe the parity-violating data and the W-boson mass, one would also expect other sources of new physics beyond the SM.
+In that region these two constraints are compatible within the estimated uncertainties, while they are in serious tension with the most stringent constraints from the CMS Collaboration~\cite{CMS:2019buh} for $m_{A_D}$ in the range 110-200 GeV.
+The region of parameter space with $m_Z < m_{A_D} < 110\ {\rm GeV}$, which is unconstrained by the CMS limits, as the Z boson dominates $\mu^+ \, \mu^-$ production there, seems to be the most promising region to simultaneously describe the parity-violating data and the W-boson mass.